LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-3-revenues-and-benefits.md

 Lots of unhappy faces - need reassurance “I need help I don’t know what to do or know the name of the form”

-Forms are too complicated
+There was a clear view that the forms are too complicated, and they struggle to understand what has been sent to them

 > I had people telling me I need help - I don't know what to do.
 I'm being expected to know the name of the forms; I don't know what forms I have to fill in

-Idea of receipts - love emails and written comms as it gives them a log.
+One of the biggest messages coming through was the idea of receipts; people love having emails and written communications as it gives them a record.
 Have to send in trails of emails to show that things were submitted

 Applying or switching council housing?